 There are physical changes for both men and women that may influence your sexual ability, comfort and pleasure.
 Being able to openly discuss those changes with a partner may reduce worry and increase understanding.

 If you are concerned about your ability to get and keep your erection, or to be comfortably penetrated, then trying things out on your own first can be a good idea!
-Physical changes are further discussed in Chapter 7 ' Sexual function and resuming an active sex life'.
+Physical changes are further discussed in Chapter 7.